 Disabuse yourself of any thoughts to the contrary.
 Don’t, for example, expect Democrats to sweep into power in the 2018 midterms under current conditions.
 Even in the event they retake the House, they will need 67 senators to remove a president from office, and there aren’t enough incumbent Republicans defending seats in 2018 to defeat in order to make up the difference.
 You need Republicans to stop Trump.
 (And don’t for a moment think he doesn’t know that.
 More on that in a moment.)

 “But,” you might say, “Mike Pence is just as bad!
-Impeaching Trump and replacing him with Pence doesn’t solve anything — and in many ways Pence is worse than Trump!”
+Impeaching Trump and replacing him with Pence doesn’t solve anything—and in many ways Pence is worse than Trump!”

 My response would be to gently and politely advise you to pull your head out of your ass.
-Pence is a socially conservative Republican who on several fronts could do far more damage than Trump because he’s more closely aligned with congressional Republicans — plus, he shows signs of having an attention span — but please get a grip.
+Pence is a socially conservative Republican who on several fronts could do far more damage than Trump because he’s more closely aligned with congressional Republicans—plus, he shows signs of having an attention span—but please get a grip.
 He’s not that good a politician, and would be far easier to defeat in 2020.
 Also, and here I’m speaking for the rest of the planet, he’s not as likely to get us all killed.

 You will have to get comfortable with the idea of Pence (or another Republican) taking Trump’s place, or you’re really not that invested in getting rid of Trump.
+What you really are is upset that the Republicans are in power.
+I’m sorry to say that there’s nothing you can do about that right now.
+And your partisan revulsion for the other side is getting in the way of achieving your goal.
+So please, for the love of humanity, focus.

 Besides, if the idea of relying on congressional Republicans to defeat Trump doesn’t sound like much fun, I assure you, being a congressional Republican will be even less fun over the next few years.